Party Roles and Composition in DnD 5e

 Is a Scout Fun?

-Like infiltration, scout is a role that depends a lot on your party and DM.
-You may find yourself scouting ahead a lot to see what you're up against, or you may find yourself not scouting at all.
+Like infiltration, scout is a role that depends on your party and DM.
+You may find yourself scouting ahead a lot to see what you’re up against, or you may find yourself not scouting at all.
 That said, Perception is probably the most rolled skill in the game, so being good at it is always helpful.

 Utility